Visiting us during Covid-19

 - Contactless payments only.

 - PPE is available for our staff.
-Face coverings are now mandatory when visiting our shops.
+Face coverings are now mandatory in all enclosed spaces, including the toilet facilities.

 - There is helpful, directional signage within the boundaries of the Garden.